Fyrstikkeske/fyrraria/README.md

-to run the program : Zig build run
+to run the program : make run

-for small build: zig build small
+if your ide doesnt work, try "make bear".

 # TODO
-- ZigFP for fixed points. https://github.com/ziglibs/zigfp
 - embed images, currently only does shaders
-- Zig based opengl library?
-- zig based image loader?

-Less likely
-zig windowing libraru instead of rgfw?
+- multiple blocks

 # technology using
-ZM: remember its right handed y up, But row-major. which means we have to use transpose() at every zm to opengl call.
+CGLM: pretty weird, its using a concept of modifying pointers values instead of returning values.
+Otherwise pretty good
 Glad: pretty decent for now
 STB: does its job very good
 RGFW: Decent